rabid.audio

 Input stage

-U1B is an input buffer.
+U1A is an input buffer.
 Since the signal goes directly into the op-amp, this input impedance is quite high (theoretically infinite, in practice upwards of 10MOhm).
-The input signal also goes into U1D through a voltage divider R4/R5, so the true input impedance on the input pin is 2MOhm.
 This makes this pedal suitable as a buffer.

 Filter